Judge Parker: Characters and story

 Alan Parker was a widower and a judge with two children, Randy and Ann.
 Later, Judge Parker married a younger woman, Katherine.
 Initially a dashing figure who solved crimes and chased criminals, Parker became an upstanding and serious judge who rarely strayed from his courtroom during the 1960s.
 Instead, the spotlight began to focus on handsome, successful young attorney Sam Driver, and Parker was almost entirely phased out of his own strip.

 The strip is set in the community of Cavelton.
 Most stories revolve around Driver, his wealthy client and now-wife Abbey Spencer, and their two adopted children: volatile Neddy and her traumatized younger sister, Sophie.
 The family lives with their maid Marie at Spencer Farms, where Abbey raises Arabian horses.
 Some of the cast may not be seen for some time because Judge Parker stories tend to be long; an apparent week in the plot may last for months in publication time.
-The characters have gradually (and gracefully) aged over the years.
 Alan's son Randy, now grown, is Driver's law partner, and a 2006 storyline focused on Randy's campaign for the judicial seat from which his father is retiring, ensuring that the "Judge Parker" name will continue.
 The February 15, 2009, strip stated that Randy would be "the new Judge Parker."
+On April 4, 2023, Neddy's friend Veronica Peña married Katherine Bryson.